Subscribe to Updates

 Having teeth sensitivity and the mouthwash type

-Sensitive gums require normal mouthwashes.
+Sensitive gums require normal rinses.
 If you have sensitive gums together with sensitive teeth, select alcohol-free mouthwashes.
-The other point to remember is a natural substance found in some mouthwashes like those containing aloe vera or chamomile with a sweet and soothing taste.
+The other point to remember is a natural substance found in some types like those containing aloe vera or chamomile with a sweet and soothing taste.

 Mouthwash fights plaque buildup